 - Kingdom, Frederick A.A., Catherine Beauce, and Lyndsay Hunter, 2004 “Colour Vision Brings Clarity to Shadows”, Perception, 33(8): 907–914. doi:10.1068/p5264

 - Kuehni, Rolf G., 1997 Color: An Introduction to Practice and Principles, New York: J. Wiley and Sons.

 - –––, 2001, “Determination of Unique Hues Using Munsell Color Chips” Color Research and Application, 26: 61–66.

-- Landesman, C., 1989, Color and Consciousness, Philadelphia: Temple University Press.
+- Landesman, Charles, 1989, Color and Consciousness: An Essay in Metaphysics, Philadelphia: Temple University Press.